Polyurethane foam: Flexible polyurethane foam

-The so-called flexible polyurethane foam (FPF) is produced from the reaction of polyols and isocyanates, a process pioneered in 1937.
-FPF allows for some compression and resilience that provides a cushioning effect.
-Because of this property, it is often used in furniture, bedding, automotive seating, athletic equipment, packaging, footwear and carpets.
+The flexible polyurethane foam (FPUF) is produced from the reaction of polyols and isocyanates, a process pioneered in 1937.
+Depending on the application the foam will be used for, a series of additives are necessary to produce high-quality PU foam products.
+FPUF is a versatile material that can be tailored to exhibit different properties.
+It allows for superior compression, load-bearing and resilience that provides a cushioning effect.
+Because of this property, lightweightness, and efficient production process, it is often used in furniture, bedding, automotive seating, athletic equipment, packaging, footwear, and carpets.